Ludo Online Game

-The Ludo board is divided into 4 squares.
-These are typically colored yellow, green, red, and blue.
+The Ludo board is divided into 4 squares colored usually in yellow, green, red, and blue.
 Each player is assigned a color and has four tokens in the same color.
-The board is normally square with a cross-shaped play space, with each arm of the cross having three columns of squares, usually six per column.
+The board is square with a cross-shaped play space, with each arm of the cross having three columns of squares, usually six per column.

 The middle columns usually have five squares colored; these represent a player’s home column.
 A sixth colored square not on the home column is a player’s starting square.
-At the center of the board is a large finishing square, often composed of colored triangles where the players have to collect all the 4 tokens to finally finish Ludo game.
+At the center of the board is a large finishing square, often composed of colored triangles where the players have to collect all 4 tokens to finish.

-The game is started when a player rolls the number 6 on the die.
-If the player has no tokens yet in play and rolls other than a 6, their turn passes to the next player.
-Once a player has one or more tokens in play, he selects a token and moves it forwards along the track the number of squares indicated by the die.
+The game starts when a player rolls the number 6 on the die.
+If the player has no tokens in play and rolls other than a 6, the turn passes to the next player.
+Once a player has one or more active tokens, they select a token and moves it forwards.
+The move is according to the number of squares indicated by the die.